-- 1. Drones should not be flown over park users - The following parks are off limits to drones, based on FAA guidelines, due to their proximity to NAS Pax River- Carver Recreation Center and ballfield area; CRRP; Lancaster; LMPP and Nicolet.
+- 1. Drones should not be flown over park users.
+This includes users participating in athletic practices and games. - 2.
+The following parks are off limits to drones, based on FAA guidelines, due to their proximity to NAS Pax River- Carver Recreation Center and ballfield area; CRRP; Lancaster; LMPP and Nicolet.

-All drone users will follow the FAA rules and guidance for flight. https://www.faa.gov/uas/recreational\fliers/

-Staff will monitor drone use per above.
+All drone users will follow the FAA rules: www.faa.gov/uas/recreational\fliers Staff will monitor drone use per above.